FELICIANO: A Name That is Synonymous with MUSIC.

 Feliciano oftentimes will venture into other artistic genres and has, in fact, become famous for doing so.
 In 1989, for instance, legendary author, Ray Bradbury, invited him to write the music for his play, “The Wonderful Ice Cream Suit.”
 Jose and his wife, Susan, took on the challenge of writing over a dozen songs for the project.
 It was a delightful experience and the thrill of a lifetime to work alongside one of the literary world’s greatest writers, Mr. Ray Bradbury.
 The production enjoyed a successful run at the Pasadena Playhouse and was well received by the media and patrons of California’s State Theater.

 Jose and Susan have been together since 1971.
-In1988, they were blessed with a daughter, Melissa Anne; in 1991, with their first son, Jonathan Jose and in 1995, with their third child, Michael Julian.
-Together they live in a 275+ year-old former tavern-turned-homestead on a river in Fairfield County, Connecticut.
-It’s lively, even noisy at times; the perfect place for an active household like the Feliciano’s!
-When Jose is home, his time is spent writing and recording in his studio, enjoying baseball — both playing and listening on the radio – going to the gym and being a dad!
+In 1988, they were blessed with a daughter, Melissa Anne; in 1991, with their first son, Jonathan Jose and in 1995, with their third child, Michael Julian.
+Together they live in a 300 year-old former tavern-turned-homestead on a river in Fairfield County, Connecticut.
+It’s lively, even noisy at times; the perfect place for an active household which is, in fact, typical of the Feliciano’s!
+When Jose is home, his time is spent writing and recording in his studio, enjoying all-things baseball — playing it with the boys, listening to it on the radio and watching it on TV – going to the gym and being a dad!

 In the early 90’s, Jose indulged himself a little by staying closer to home, enjoying his young family and trying his hand at a life-long dream: “…to be on the air!!”
 The local Westport, Connecticut radio station, WMMM, became the perfect instrument for his desire.
 Its general manager, Mark Graham, and Jose had a Saturday morning talk show entitled, “Speaking of Music,” where they would chat, take phone calls, share musical tidbits and trivia, interview musical artists and play an array of music from jazz and blues to the rock ‘n’ roll of the 50’s and early 60’s to pop and more.
 The community embraced their collaboration and the show continued for well over a year until Jose’s touring schedule simply couldn’t afford the time it took to broadcast a weekly show.